 State law requires Cal Water to add fluoride to drinking water if public funding is available to pay for it, and it is a practice endorsed by the American Medical Association and the American Dental Association to prevent tooth decay.
-In this area, low levels of fluoride occur naturally, and Cal Water doesn't add any to the water supply.
+In this area, the water we purchase already has fluoride added to it.
 Show the table in this report to your dentist to see if he or she recommends giving your children fluoride supplements.